TarantulaTechnology/Biology-of-Brain-and-Behavior/syllabus.md

 * the role of brain oscillations in network formation and information flow

 #### NEUROSCIENCE AND PHILOSOPHY - *brain mechanisms of consciousness and free will (volition)*
-* consciousness - global neuronal workspace, integrated information, higher order theories of consciousnes, radical plasticity thesis
+* contemporary neurocognitive theories of consciousness - global neuronal workspace, integrated information, higher order theories of consciousnes, radical plasticity thesis
-* volition - Liebet and Soon experiments (unconscious precursors of conscious choices), mechanisms of agency and ownership (the feeling that we are in control of the actions)
+* neural mechanisms of volition - Liebet and Soon experiments (unconscious precursors of conscious choices), mechanisms of agency and ownership (the feeling that we are in control of the actions)

-### **OPTIONAL**
-This plan does not cover some (arguably important) topics but I can optionally push them somewhere:
-- memory systems, neuroplasticity
-- neurotransmitters and how they regulate brain function (above what is being covered in synaptic transmission)
-- how to build a cognitive system: evolutionary history of human brain